Sugarplummed

 Yes, Autumn Reeser and Lacey Chabert do horn in on Alison’s honeymoon, Autumn on a small pretext, but Lacey flying halfway around the world on no pretext whatsoever.
 This does serve to illustrate what a good sport Nick is, however.
 Tracy is one lucky woman.
 I want to add that Alison’s acting in this was superb.
 I once referred to Alison Sweeney as Hallmark’s best crier.
 She is, IMHO, but in this one, her performance was truly moving.
 And she was funny too.

 After a 7th couple is brought together by the Wedding Veil, (Nick’s sister is now married, we hear,) Tracy, whose skepticism is a running thread throughout the series is forced to admit that she has no choice but to believe in Magic.
-The movie ends with the women going shopping, being lured into a shop, and tempted by a beautiful antique necklace that, oh no! has a legend attached to it.
+The movie ends with the women going shopping, being lured into a shop, and tempted by a beautiful antique necklace that, Oh No! has a legend attached to it.
 Everything has come full circle.
 Well played, Hallmark.

 Rating: 9 out of 10.